The complete guide

 So how do AI engines decide whom to cite?
 Three patterns hold across the major tools:

-This is why brand presence — being mentioned, consistently, in places a model already trusts — now correlates more strongly with AI visibility than raw backlinks do.
-The work of becoming citable is concrete and learnable; we cover the practical version in how to get cited in ChatGPT and AI search, and the technical layer that makes a site machine-readable in llms.txt and schema, in plain English.
+This is why brand presence (being mentioned, consistently, in places a model already trusts) now correlates more strongly with AI visibility than raw backlinks do.
+When we audit a business's AI footprint, the gap is usually stark.
+Plenty of companies rank fine on Google yet get named by zero of the AI tools we test, because nothing about their site is structured for a machine to quote.
+The work of closing that gap is concrete and learnable.
+We cover the practical version in how to get cited in ChatGPT and AI search, and the technical layer that makes a site machine-readable in llms.txt and schema, in plain English.

-Relevance and distance you influence by completing your Google Business Profile thoroughly and accurately — right categories, services, service area, hours, photos.
-Prominence is where most businesses leave the map pack on the table, because prominence is built largely on reviews and consistent business information across the web.
-A half-finished profile with eight reviews will lose to a complete one with eighty, even if the half-finished business is better at the actual job.
+Relevance and distance you shape by filling out your Google Business Profile completely and accurately: right categories, services, service area, hours, photos.
+Prominence is where most businesses leave the map pack on the table, because it's built largely on reviews and on consistent business information across the web.
+A half-finished profile with eight reviews loses to a complete one with eighty, even when the half-finished business does better work.

 The map pack is also the surface an owner can move fastest on without a developer.
 The practical, do-it-this-week version is in the Google Business Profile and map pack checklist.

-Word of mouth never went away — it just moved online and became measurable.
-Reviews are now the connective tissue between the other three surfaces: they feed the map pack's prominence score, they reassure the customer who found you on Google, and they're part of the reputation signal AI tools weigh when deciding whom to recommend.
+Reviews matter more than ever, because they now feed the other three surfaces at once.
+Word of mouth never went away.
+It moved online and became measurable, and it turned into the connective tissue between every other surface: reviews feed the map pack's prominence score, they reassure the customer who found you on Google, and they are part of the reputation signal AI tools weigh when deciding whom to recommend.

 97%